MicrobeLab/DeepMicrobes-data/README.md

 * `Table S13` Read level specificity and sensitivity of genus classification measured on the ten mock communities under different confidence scores
 * `Table S14` LEfSe analysis on the species profiles of 106 subjects from iHMP

+## Labeled genome sequences used to create the training set
+* Genome collections for the species/genus model
+* Training labels are provided in the sequence IDs